michaelpiechota/Android-Projects/Android_FloorDetection/Readme.txt

-Michael Piechota
-Project 6 Description
+This program uses Google’s Map API to draw a line that represents where the user has walked while the application is open.

-My enhancement: This program changes the color of the line depending on which floor you are on.
+Further, the line changes color depending on which floor (of a standard building) the user is on.

 Parameters:
 -This program uses the barometer to sense pressure differences between floors.